History of baseball outside the United States

 Today, baseball is a popular sport around the world with numerous countries practicing it at amateur and professional levels.

 International Baseball Federation (IBAF)

 The International Baseball Federation (IBAF) was founded in 1938, after the inaugural Baseball World Cup held in London.
 About 5 years later, the name of the federation was changed to Federacion Internacional de Beisbol Amateur (FIBA).

 In 1973, struggles in the FIBA led to a dissident organisation, the Federacion Mundial de Beisbol Amateur (FEMBA), which organised its own World Championships.
 The two organisations were reconciled in 1976, forming the International Baseball Association (AINBA).

 In 1984, the name of the federation was once again changed, this time to International Baseball Association (IBA).
 In 2000, the original name was assumed again, International Baseball Federation, now abbreviated to IBAF.
+In 2013, the IBAF merged with the International Softball Federation to form the World Baseball Softball Confederation (WBSC).

 Baseball World Cup

 The first World Cup (or World Championships) in baseball were held in 1938, as teams from the United States and United Kingdom played a series of five games.
 Britain won four and became the first baseball World Champion.
 After this championship, the IBAF was founded (see above).
 World Cups have been played at irregular intervals ever since; the 36th took place in the Netherlands in September 2005.
 Until 1996 professional players were not allowed to participate in the World Cups; since then major league players generally have not participated because the tournaments have conflicted with regular season games.

 Below are listed the 39 World Cups held to date: